ubicomplab/ubicomplab.github.io/_publications/royalflush.md

 ---
-title: 'RoyalFlush: non-invasive water level monitor to prevent toilet overflows'
+title: 'RoyalFlush: Non-Invasive Water Level Monitor to Prevent Toilet Overflows'
 date: 2018-10-16 00:00:00 Z
 authors: [parizi, fromm, Shantanu Deshpande, patel]
 conference: Proceedings of the 8th International Conference on the Internet of Things, 2018